Indu (TV series): Announcement

 The second season of Indu was announced by Hoichoi along with 25 other of its upcoming shows on 21 September 2022.
 The release date for the second season was announced as 20 January 2023 with a poster on 6 January 2023.

 In September 2024, the makers announced that the third season of Indu is in the pre production stage and filming will commence soon.
 On 28 February, Indu 3 was officially announced by Shree Venkatesh Films as its Hoichoi venture among the "Golper Parbon 1432" announcements.

 Filming

 The shooting of the second season was scheduled to begin in August 2022.
-Owing to pre production issues, its was delayed and the filming was started on 11 November 2022.
+Owing to pre production issues, it was delayed and filming started on 11 November 2022.
 Most of the filmography of both the seasons have been done at Belgachia Rajbari in North Kolkata.

 The third season of the series, Indu 3 was announced with an announcement video in August 2025.
 The filming for Indu 3 was scheduled to start in September 2023, but was delayed owing to date issues of Ishaa Saha.
 After multiple production delays, the filming for the third season was started on 10 August 2025 at Belgachia Rajbari.